COLD Fusion: Calibrated and Ordinal Latent Distribution Fusion for Uncertainty-Aware Multimodal Emotion Recognition: Conclusion

 \section{Conclusion}

-We proposed an uncertainty-aware multimodal fusion approach to dimensional emotion recognition from audiovisual data.
-To capture modality-wise uncertainty w.r.t.\ predicting valence and arousal dimensions, we probabilistically modelled the temporal context of faces and voices by learning unimodal latent distributions.
-For effective uncertainty-weighted audiovisual fusion, we suggested to condition the unimodal latent distributions such that their variance norms are learnt to be \emph{well-calibrated} and \emph{well-ranked (ordinal)}.
+We proposed an uncertainty-aware multimodal fusion approach to dimensional and categorical emotion recognition from multimodal data.
+To capture modality-wise uncertainty w.r.t.\ predicting valence and arousal dimensions, we probabilistically modelled the unimodal temporal context by learning modality-wise latent distributions.
+For effective uncertainty-weighted multimodal fusion, we suggested conditioning the unimodal latent distributions such that their variance norms are learnt to be \emph{well-calibrated} and \emph{well-ranked (ordinal)}.
 To jointly impose these two constraints on the latent distributions, we introduced a novel softmax distributional matching loss function that encourages the uncertainty scores to be well-calibrated and well-ranked.
 Our novel loss function for multimodal learning is applicable to both classification and regression settings.

+For example, in dimensional emotion regression tasks, COLD fusion shows $\sim$6\% average relative improvement over the best performing fusion baseline.
+Similarly, in the case of categorical emotion classification, COLD fusion achieves $\sim$8.2\% relative accuracy improvement over the existing state-of-the-art model.
+Furthermore, we assess the robustness of different fusion models at test time by inducing noise into the visual modality through face masking.
+With the faces masked in 50\% of the evaluation sequences, COLD fusion achieves $\sim$17\% average relative improvement over the best fusion baseline.